Quick answer

 If it still isn't working

-If the battery continues to show a red blinking light after following the steps above, it may be time to escalate:
+If the charger still won't accept the battery — or shows a fault pattern — after following the steps above, it may be time to escalate:

 - Warranty check: Review the warranty terms for your battery.
 DeWalt batteries typically have a 3-year warranty, which may cover defects.